dhellmann/pymotw/PyMOTW/cmd/index.rst

     (Cmd)

 If you would rather have your program read the script file directly, a few other changes may be needed.
-Since readline interacts with the terminal/tty device, rather than the standard input stream, you should disable it if you know your script is going to be reading from a file.
+Since :mod:`readline` interacts with the terminal/tty device, rather than the standard input stream, you should disable it if you know your script is going to be reading from a file.
 Also, to avoid printing superfluous prompts, you can set the prompt to an empty string.
 This example shows how to open a file and pass it as input to a modified version of the HelloWorld example.

 .. include:: cmd_file.py
     :literal:
     :start-after: #end_pymotw_header

-With use_rawinput set to False and prompt set to an empty string, we can all the script on this input file:
+With ``use_rawinput`` set to False and ``prompt`` set to an empty string, we can call the script on this input file:

 .. include:: cmd_file.txt
     :literal: